openresty/lua-resty-websocket/README.markdown

 Description
 ===========

-This Lua library implements WebSocket client and server based on the ngx_lua module:
+This Lua library implements a WebSocket server and client libraries based on the ngx_lua module:

 http://wiki.nginx.org/HttpLuaModule

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures 100% nonblocking behavior.

+Note that only RFC 6455 is supported.
+Earlier protocol revisions like "hybi-10", "hybi-07", and "hybi-00" are not and will not be considered.

 Synopsis
 ========